We may receive compensation when you click on links to products from our partners.

 You can pay out of your own pocket for a shiny new iPad, or you can ask your employer to provide you with an iPad for your exclusive use.
 Other than the fact that you’ll have to give this iPad back to the company when you leave, you’re basically getting a personal tablet for free.

 Your employer, on the other hand, just has to re-allocate some funds that were already designated for computer equipment.
-It might not even affect your department’s
+It might not even affect your department’s budget, which means your boss is very inclined to say yes.

 3. A company car, or the use of a company vehicle on weekdays.